-Keep in mind that the list below contains the top ten wettest locations on earth that we have actual data for.
-These may not be the certain wettest locations, there can be wetter places beyond the reach of direct scientific observation.
-Another important point is: Earth’s climate changes over time and some places may become drier whereas others may become wetter.
+Keep in mind that the list below features the top ten wettest locations on Earth based on available data.
+There may be even wetter places beyond the reach of direct scientific observation.
+Additionally, Earth’s climate is constantly changing, meaning some areas may become drier while others get wetter over time.

 10. Mount Emei, Sichuan Province, China